-If the default FTP/HTTPS access settings (see Common FTP/HTTPS Settings (Defaults) on page 98) are to be used, Use default must be set to "Yes", and only the Filename must be specified.
+If the default FTP/HTTPS access settings (see Section 3.10.3, "Common FTP/HTTPS Settings (Defaults)") are to be used, Use default must be set to "Yes", and only the Filename must be specified.

-Data required (in every case)

-- Use default: Specifies whether the default FTP/HTTPS access settings shall be used.
-Value range: "Yes", "No" Default: "No" - Filename: Specifies the file name of the phone software. - After submit: Specifies action after submit button is pressed.
-Value range: "do nothing", "start download".
-Default: "do nothing".
+• Use default: Specifies whether the default FTP/HTTPS access settings shall be used.

+• Filename: Specifies the file name of the phone software.

+• After submit: Specifies action after submit button is pressed.

+Value range: "FTP", "HTTPS"

+Default: "FTP"

-- Download method: Selects the protocol to be used.
-Value range: "FTP", "HTTPS" Default: "FTP" - Server address: IP address or hostname of the FTP/HTTPS server in use. - Server port: Port number of the FTP/HTTPS server in use.
-Default: 21 - Account: Account at the server (if applicable). - Username: User name for accessing the server. - Password: Password corresponding to the user name. - FTP path: Path of the directory containing the files. - HTTPS base URL: IP address or hostname of the HTTPS server in use; only applicable if Download method is switched to "HTTPS".
+Server address: IP address or hostname of the FTP/HTTPS server in use.

+• Server port: Port number of the FTP/HTTPS server in use.

+- Account: Account at the server (if applicable). - Username: User name for accessing the server. - Password: Password corresponding to the user name. - FTP path: Path of the directory containing the files. - HTTPS base URL: IP address or hostname of the HTTPS server in use; only applicable if Download method is switched to "HTTPS".